friendsofgo/killgrave/README.md

 ## How to use

 ### Create an imposter
-You must be create an imposter to start using the application, only files with the `.imp.json` extension will be interpreted as imposter files, and the base path for the rest of the files will be the path of the `.imp.json` file.
+You must be creating an imposter to start using the application, only files with the `.imp.json` extension will be interpreted as imposter files, and the base path for the rest of the files will be the path of the `.imp.json` file.

 You need to organize your imposters from more restrictive to less.
 We use a rule-based system for creating each imposter, for this reason you need to organize your imposters from the most restrictive to the least, like the example below.